bradbase/xlcalculator/README.rst

 Fundamental function support is found in the xlfunctions directory.
 The functions are thematically organised in modules.

-Excel functions can be added by any code using the the ``xlfunctions.xl.register()`` decorator.
+Excel functions can be added by any code using the ``xlfunctions.xl.register()`` decorator.
 Here is a simple example:

 .. code-block:: Python